User Guide Cancel

 Instead of a Collapse Transformations switch, vector layers have a Continuously Rasterize switch in the same location.
 Vector layers include shape layers, text layers, and layers with vector graphic files as the source footage.
 Text layers and shape layers are always continuously rasterized.

 If transformations are collapsed, the 3D properties of the layers in the nested composition are exposed to the containing composition.
 Thus, the nested composition can intersect with 3D layers, cast shadows on 3D layers, and receive shadows from 3D layers in the containing composition.
-The containing composition's camera and lights can also control the nested composition.
+The camera and lights can also control the composition's nested composition.

 When a closed mask (with mask mode other than None), a layer style, or an effect is applied to a nested composition with collapsed transformations, the layers in the nested composition are first rendered on their own, then masks and effects are applied, and then the result is composited into the main composition.
-This rendering order means that the blending modes of the nested layers are not applied to any underlying layers in the main composition, and that 3D layers above and below the collapsed layer cannot intersect or cast shadows on each other.
+This rendering order means that the blending modes of the nested layers are not applied to any underlying layers in the main composition and that 3D layers above and below the collapsed layer cannot intersect or cast shadows on each other.

 Adobe